Precipitation Downscaling with Spatiotemporal Video Diffusion: Experiments

-During the training phase, our VSR model randomly selects data at each time from one of the six tiles.
-This strategy ensures that the model learns from the diverse spatial contexts and weather regimes that produce precipitation in different parts of the world.
-Post-training, for localized analysis, we selectively sample super-resolved precipitation channels from regions with complex terrain, such as California, which can systematically pattern the precipitation on fine scales, to see how well the super-resolution can learn the time-mean spatial patterns (e.g. precipitation enhancement on the windward side of mountain ranges and lee rain shadows) in the fine-grid reference data.
+During training, our model randomly selects data from one of the six tiles.
+This strategy ensures that the model learns from the diverse spatial contexts and weather regimes that produce precipitation worldwide.
+Post-training, for localized analysis, we selectively sample super-resolved precipitation channels from regions with complex terrain, such as California (\cref{fig:topo}).
+These regions can systematically pattern the precipitation on fine scales.
+This analysis helps us to see how well the super-resolution can learn the time-mean spatial patterns (e.g. precipitation enhancement on the windward side of mountain ranges and lee rain shadows) in the fine-grid reference data.